kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 >
 > Carlos Sainz crashed on the 39th lap, therefore he only completed 38 laps, and his score would be `38`.
 >
->Alex Albon damaged his car beyond repain in qualifiying, and did not start the race.
+>Alex Albon damaged his car beyond repair in qualifiying, and did not start the race.
 His score would be `0`.

 #### Race points